Generic Name: fluvastatin (FLOO va sta tin)

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Many other drugs can increase your risk of muscle problems if you take them with fluvastatin.
+Many other drugs can increase your risk of muscle problems if you take them with Lescol XL.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed in this medication guide.
-Tell your doctor about all medicines you use, and those you start or stop using during your treatment with fluvastatin.
+Tell your doctor about all medicines you use, and those you start or stop using during your treatment with this medicine.
 Give a list of all your medicines to any healthcare provider who treats you.

 More about Lescol XL (fluvastatin)